andrew/ultimate-awesome/README.md

 - [awesome-c-zh](https://github.com/awesome-code-resources/awesome-c-zh) - C 框架、库、资源和其他闪亮事物的精选列表.
 - [awesome-java-zh](https://github.com/awesome-code-resources/awesome-java-zh) - Java 编程语言的优秀框架、库和软件的精选列表.
 - [awesome-python-zh](https://github.com/awesome-code-resources/awesome-python-zh) - Python框架、库、软件和资源的精选列表.
+- [awesome-drone-engineers](https://github.com/awesomelistsio/awesome-drone-engineers) - A curated list of resources, tools, and communities for drone engineers.
+- [awesome-go](https://github.com/awesomelistsio/awesome-go) - A curated list of awesome Go resources and tips to help you become a more productive and proficient Go developer.
+- [awesome-haskell](https://github.com/awesomelistsio/awesome-haskell) - A curated list of awesome Haskell resources and tips.
+- [awesome-npm](https://github.com/awesomelistsio/awesome-npm) - A curated list of awesome npm resources, tips, and best practices.
+- [awesome-ruby](https://github.com/awesomelistsio/awesome-ruby) - A curated list of awesome Ruby resources, libraries, frameworks, and tips to help you level up your Ruby development skills.
+- [awesome-scala](https://github.com/awesomelistsio/awesome-scala) - A curated list of awesome resources and tips for Scala development.
+- [awesome-seo](https://github.com/awesomelistsio/awesome-seo) - A curated list of awesome SEO resources and tips to help you improve your website's search engine optimization.
+- [awesome-social-media](https://github.com/awesomelistsio/awesome-social-media) - A curated list of resources and tips to level up your social media game!.
+- [awesome-swift](https://github.com/awesomelistsio/awesome-swift) - A curated list of awesome Swift frameworks, libraries, and resources.
 - [awesome-wiki-IT](https://github.com/awesome-wiki/awesome-wiki-IT) - IT 基础知识 基本素养 💻☕️ 在线阅读👉.
 - [awesome-code-tools](https://github.com/bar9/awesome-code-tools) - A curated list of awesome tools, resources and workflow tips for coding.
 - [awesome-naveen](https://github.com/belkale/awesome-naveen) - Naveen's list of awesome internet resources.
 These are content that is personally curated by me and contains the very best of internet.